ETG1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7.It'sa good file that cuts iron without making a noise creates a file named \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text "Best School".

+8.Save current state of directory writes into the file ls_cwd_content the result of the command ls -la